junyuchen245/Semi-supervised_FCM_Loss_for_Segmentation/README.md

 This is a Python implementation (TensorFlow and Pytorch) of my paper:

-Chen, Junyu, et al. "Learning Fuzzy Clustering for SPECT/CT Segmentation via Convolutional Neural Networks."
-Medical Physics, 2021 (In press).
+<a href="https://arxiv.org/abs/2104.08623">Chen, Junyu, et al. "Learning Fuzzy Clustering for SPECT/CT Segmentation via Convolutional Neural Networks."
+Medical Physics, 2021 (In press).</a>

 We present semi-, un-, and supervised loss functions based on the objective function of a Fuzzy C-means algorithm.
 The unsupervised loss function does not depend on the ground truth label map, enabling the unsupervised (self-supervised) training of a neural network.
 Combined with the proposed supervised loss, we form a semi-supervised loss function.
 This loss function leverages both intensity distribution and ground-truth labels, which improved our segmentation network's generalizability.
 Our paper showed that a ConvNet trained with purely simulation images can still yield usable segmentation for clinical images (unseen images from training dataset).